PinkUk home page

 Day one

 One important fact I forgot to put in part one, pre op; is that I found out just how worried my best friend, Rob, was about the operation.
-He was so worried thinking that I was going to die, bless him.
+He was really scared, thinking that I was going to die, bless him.
 I was telling him that I was not worried at all; all I was worried about was my spaniel, my baby boy, Stanley.
 But the poor bloke was nearly in tears when I last spoke to him; so now I had something else to worry about (when am I going to get worried about myself?
 LOL).
 I had to think of something to put his mind slightly at rest.
 So I rang a very close friend of mine, Con.
-I have known Con since I was 17 and we have been through I lot together.
+I have known Con since I was 17 and we have been through a lot together.
 He knows how mentally determined I am and that I am a survivor.
-I give Con Rob’s number and asked him to give Rob a call to try and put him more at ease.
+I gave Con, Rob’s number and asked him to give Rob a call to try and put him more at ease.
 I would love to know what he said as it seemed to work.
 Con told me afterwards, “You have a very good friend there, and I can tell you are very close.”

 After seeing that cobweb on the ceiling before I passed out under the anaesthetic, the next thing I knew was that I was in bed, very heavily sedated.
 I looked like a Borg alien in a regeneration alcove (Star Trek fans will know what I mean!).
 I had tubes coming out of my left arm, right arm and neck.
 I had loads of pads over my chest that were connected to what looked like a HiFi with six units (showing my age here, but for those who may not know what a HiFi is, especially younger people reading this: ‘HiFi’ stands for High Fidelity; they are separate but connected audio devices stacked on top of each other as a home audio centre.
 A tangle of electrical wires came out of my chest as you can see from the photo below.
 These wires were going to my heart and would be used to jump start my heart in case it stopped, like jump starting an old banger car.
 There was someone sat in a chair next to the bed reading a book.
-Later on, I found out that every patient has someone sat next to them who stays with you until they have fully come round.
+Later on, I found out that every patient has someone who stays with you until you have fully come round.

 There are four bays in the cardiac unit, each with ten beds.
 Bay four, which I was in, is the critical care bay; the units go down in priority care order to bay one which is the bay you are before you go home, or are in when admitted, if you have no urgent needs or had been in for elective surgery.
 When I was first admitted I was in Bay Three, then I was moved to Bay Two and eventually into Bay One as the effects of the initial heart attack wore off.

 As I was recovering, in the evening, I think, I heard from the main desk there was an emergency coming in.
 They wheeled a man into the bed space opposite me and plugged him into nearly as many ‘HiFi’ units as I was on.
 Later, I noticed his heart rate monitor reading was 74, which is normal.
 Then all of a sudden it went to 270.
 There were alarms going off, red lights flashing everywhere.
 Then I heard someone from the main desk shout “Crash unit bay four!”.
 Loads of nurses and doctors darted in and sorted him out.
 This happened four more times (poor sod).
 This time I heard a surgeon say, “He needs to be operated on, now”.
 They took him to the operating theatre for a heart bypass.
 Several hours later they wheeled him back to the bay opposite me.
-An hour later I saw his heart rate go off the scale again and the crash unit being called.
+An hour later I saw his heart rate go off the scale again and the crash was called.
 I am not sure what happened to him after that, and for some strange reason I never asked.
 I wish I had.
-They encourage you to sit up in a chair rather than lying in your bed all day due to the far better posture you have and help with the recovery of your heart and lungs.
-The next day they removed one of the HiFi units that I was wired up to and took tubes out of my right arm and hand - one of them was the IV morphine on demand tube.
-This had been really effective because if the pain got too much, as it sometimes did, you could just pump a dose of morphine into your body, although it would only let you pump a certain amount in every 30 minutes.
-Then I was wheeled to bay two.

 Out of intensive care

-I may have the order of things and timings out by a day or so, as my memory of the days that followed is a bit misty and confusing; in fact everything was confusing with a sort of brain fog.
+I may have the order of things and timings out by a day or so, as my memory of the days that followed is a bit misty and confusing; in fact, everything was confusing with a sort of brain fog.
 It was very hard to think and, to my surprise, I found thinking nearly as exhausting as attempting anything physical.
 Physical movement was uncomfortable – even just sitting up or moving in the bed, the slightest movement.
 But I told myself I just had to do my best.

 I think it was day two or may be day three after the op that the nurses took me off the oxygen and told me that everything was going to plan; I might be going home on day five.
 They also said that day three was often the most difficult for pain.
 They also tell you will likely need to cough up a load of phlegm from your chest over the next few days.
 This was quite painful as you might imagine after a heart operation, so I tended to leave it until it became unbearable then cough up a lovely cocktail of phlegm and blood.

 The pain was in my neck for some strange reason.
-Not only was it giving me a lot of pain but I did not have the energy to hold my head up; it was if I had no muscles in my neck.
-It was one of the worst days of my life, I even remember saying to the nurses, Just let me go.
+Not only was it giving me a lot of pain but I did not have the energy to hold my head up; it was as if I had no muscles in my neck.
+It was one of the worst days of my life, I even remember saying to the nurses, just let me go.
 It was as if I had given up on life, which is not like me at all.
 It was the first time in my life that I have felt like giving up.
 It was a really low point for me.
 I asked the nurse for a neck brace, but they would not give me one.
 Day three was the day I will never forget.
-Still on the upside, things where on schedule for me to go home on day five.
+Still on the upside, things were on schedule for me to go home on day five.

 Later on that day, I was taken for a routine x-ray, although I had to wait quite a while as the hospital was very short on porters.
 So along with the porter who wheeled the bed, a junior nurse also came along just to keep an eye.
 As we had to wait the porter wondered off, then I felt a load of phlegm on my chest.
 I tried to cough it up, but it would not come up, so I was trying like mad to get it up without coughing too much as it was so painful.
 The phlegm came out of my chest, but then got stuck in my throat.
 OMG I realised I couldn’t breathe and the phlegm was stuck in my throat.
 I’m going to die, choking on my own phlegm.
 This is not a good way to die.
 Fuck, what am I going to do?
-So I tugged on the nurses leg pointing to my throat.
-I could see him thinking, what fuck are you doing?
+So I tugged on the nurse's leg pointing to my throat.
+I could see him thinking.
+What fuck are you doing?
 Then miraculously the phlegm came flying out.
 He then told me he was getting really worried as he did not know what to do as doing the Heimlich manoeuvre, a sort of abdominal first aid thrust to stop choking, would not have been ideal in my situation...

 Pneumonia

-I had been moved back to bay three and later that day it was discovered I had caught pneumonia; this was not good.
+I had been moved back to bay three and later that day it was discovered I had caught pneumonia; obviously this was not good.
 This resulted in my having an IV drip with antibiotics to treat the pneumonia.
 The good news was that my neck felt so much better, though still painful; I found it hard to hold my head up.

 More importantly, it was the first day Rob brought Stanley in for a visit after the operation, which cheered me up no end.
 Even though it was the longest we had been apart, it was nowhere near as emotional than when I was first admitted, as I knew he was OK and that he was eating and drinking plus he was not too upset being away from me.
 He knew where I was and that he had not been abandoned for the fourth time in his little life.
-However it was very emotional; all I wanted to do is hug him to bits; but we had to be very careful, that last think we needed was for him to jump on my chest and accidentally rip open the stitches.
+However it was still emotional; all I wanted to do is hug him to bits; but we had to be very careful, the last thing we needed was for him to jump on my chest and accidentally rip open the stitches.
 It was also very exhausting for me to do anything and the slightest bit of movement would make me very short of breath.
 I could just about manage to have him sat on my lap while gently pushing him away from my chest.

 I was now able to walk short distances and was encouraged to walk about as much as I could.
 This was to get the circulation going and to exercise my heart, legs and lungs.
 Walking about was very slow as you’d expect.
 Rob had lent me a walking stick and it came in really handy as I had poor balance and was terrified of falling over.
 It was not the actual falling but the getting back up that worried me the most, as I knew it would be the most painful.
 I have always had balance problems, along with no sense of timing or coordination.
 I am about as flexible as a brick, along with being tone deaf.
 Apart from all that, I think I would have been a good singer-dancer.